Diggsey/posts/message-queues/part2/README.md

 codebase and deployment.
 We end up with lots of rules for what should and should not be done to avoid running into problems.
-A lot of code is dedicated to handling various failure modes, and our business logic has got harder to isolate and test independently.
+A lot of code is dedicated to handling various failure modes, and our business logic has become harder to isolate and test independently.

 Everywhere we trigger a background job, we have to add extra columns to record the ID of that job so that when it completes, we